Search the I-Share catalog for books not found at Illinois.

 - Click the Request 1st Available tab:

-- On the next screen you will see that the system randomly selects an available copy.
-Here you
+- On the next screen you will see that the system has selected an available copy.
+Here you can

-can select the pick-up library (this will default to the University of Illinois at
+select the pick-up library (this will default to the University of Illinois at Urbana-Champaign) as

 Central Access Services desk on

 you are a faculty member or graduate student, you can also select "Illinois Campus Mail" to have

 - Click Request.
 Books usually take about 7-10 days to arrive, and you will receive an email at your Illinois.edu address when your request is available for pickup.
 This service is free for Illinois students and staff.

 In rare cases you won't be able to find a book in either the Illinois catalog or the I-Share catalog.
 When this happens, you can request the book through either WorldCat or Interlibrary Loan.

 - You can place Interlibrary loan requests directly through WorldCat, a shared catalog for thousands of libraries throughout the world.
 Once you locate the item you need in WorldCat, click the Request a Loan link: